 What Are Shiners Good Bait For

 When selecting a live bait to catch a wide range of fish, shiners are the best option.
-The species of fish that eat them include largemouth bass, smallmouth bass, catfish, walleye, perch, striped bass, and trout.
+When it comes to what fish eat shiners, they include largemouth bass, smallmouth bass, catfish, walleye, perch, striped bass, and trout.
 Depending on the size of the fish you are targeting, the bait should range between three and six inches.

 When presenting the bait, it is best to be kept alive.
 The combination of the motion of the baitfish and the scent will lead to more strikes from freshwater gamefish.
 These baits can be fished under a float or with a weight on the bottom of the lake.